aiidalab/aiidalab/docs/source/widgets/index.rst

 AiiDAlab largely dependents on Jupyter widgets for the graphical user interface (GUI).
 More specifically, the `Ipywidgets <https://ipywidgets.readthedocs.io/>`_ package is the primary tool for creating AiiDAlab apps.
-Furthremore, we create the `aiidalab-widgets-base <https://github.com/aiidalab/aiidalab-widgets-base>`_ to facilitate to develop apps in AiiDAlab.
+We have also created the `aiidalab-widgets-base <https://github.com/aiidalab/aiidalab-widgets-base>`_ that is based on `Ipywidgets` and provides tools to interact with AiiDA.

 ***********************
 Ipywidgets